pucherot/Pi.Alert/docs/API-USAGE.md

 <!--- --------------------------------------------------------------------- --->
 This is my first attempt at building an API, so if I've done basic things wrong, I'm happy to see improvements.

 Depending on the system configuration, it may be necessary to specify the path "/pialert" (e.g. `http://192.168.0.10` or `http://192.168.0.10/pialert/`) in the URL in addition to the IP or host name.
+Whether "http" or "https" is used also depends on the configuration you are using.

 For the API, I limited myself to basic things.
 There are only 4 queries possible at the moment (system-status, mac-status, all-online, all-offline).
 For a query we need the API key, which can be created via the frontend (maintenance page) or